 Background noise lasts 2 seconds and the beep, which is embedded in it, is 0.2 seconds long.

-In this example beep starts 0.75 seconds after the beginning of the noise.
+In this example, the beep started 0.75 seconds after the beginning of the noise.

 \newline The upper panel shows a frequency-temporal decomposition of one trial.

-Background noise is ranging from 800 Hz to 1200 Hz and beep is played at exactly 1000 Hz.
+Background noise ranges from 800 Hz to 1200 Hz, and the beep is played at exactly 1000 Hz.

 \newline The lower panel shows the total energy of the signal.

-In this example the auditory level is 0.2 (see previous paragraph for definition of auditory level).
+In this example, the auditory level is 0.2 (see previous paragraph for definition of auditory level).

-Although it is hard to notice in the signal in the trace (marked with an orange rectangle) this level makes a very clear 'beep' when it is heard.
+Although the beep is hard to notice in the signal in the trace (marked with an orange rectangle), this level makes a very clear beep when it is heard.

 .\label{fig:AuditoryStim}}